Sarah Harrelson

-Biography
+Early life and education

 Sarah Goldsmith grew up in Rumson, New Jersey.
 She studied at NYU where she earned a BA in political science and government in 1994, and minored in journalism.
-She did an internship at the office of New York governor Mario Cuomo, and but her interest in the world of magazines led her to take an internship position at Elle magazine in 1992.
+She initially did an internship at the office of New York governor, Mario Cuomo, but her interest in the world of magazines led her to take an internship position at Elle magazine in 1992.

+Career

-After Elle, she moved to Miami in 1994 and became a style editor for the magazine South Florida, where she was promoted executive director in July 1996.
-A few months later, she moved to Los Angeles to work as West Coast retail editor for Women's Wear Daily and W, then back in New York to work as entertainment editor at Seventeen, and then back in Miami in 2000 where she launched the Home and Design section of the Miami Herald in 2002 the she directed for five years.
+After Elle, she moved to Miami in 1994 and became a style editor for the magazine South Florida, and was later promoted to executive director in July 1996.
+A few months later, she moved to Los Angeles to work as the West Coast retail editor for Women's Wear Daily and W. She then moved back to New York to work as entertainment editor at Seventeen, and then back to Miami in 2000, where she launched the Home and Design section of the Miami Herald in 2002.
 In 2007, she left the Miami Herald and became editor-in-chief of both Ocean Drive and Art Basel Magazine.

 Harrelson started the arts magazine Cultured in 2011, which quickly found an audience and turned into her life's new venture.
 Harrelson also launched the Fort Lauderdale high-luxury magazine Venice in 2015 and the Los Angeles-focused magazine LALA in 2017.
 In 2021, she relocated to Los Angeles.
+In 2026, she published The Cultured Collector.